haoyuwu02/haoyuwu02.github.io/_pages/about.md

   - /about.html
 ---

-My research interests are on the theoretical and algorithmic foundations of a wide range problems with **computational mathematics** or **optimization** or **control** background.
-Previous, I have conducted projects related to convex, non-convex and combinatorial optimziation, signal prosessing.
+My research interests are on the theoretical and algorithmic foundations of a wide range problems with **computational mathematics**background.
+Previous, I have conducted projects related to convex, non-convex and combinatorial optimziation, inverse problems.
 I am working on a project related to game theory, convex optimizaion, dynamic programming now.

 ## Publication

-- Haoyu Wu, Ao Tang, "[Error Estimation via a Refined Shapley-Folkman Lemma](./files/SF_Lemma.pdf)", (preprint)
+- Haoyu Wu, Ao Tang, "[An Even Tighter Bound of Shapley-Folkman-Starr Theorem](./files/SF_Lemma.pdf)", (preprint)

 <!-- ## Working Project